 1 teaspoons baking soda

 1 teaspoon kosher salt

 2 large eggs

-Bake for 30 to 35 minutes or until a knife inserted into the center of the pan comes out mostly clean.
-Cool for about 30 minutes in the pan before removing a slicing.
+Bake 30 to 35 minutes or until wooden pick inserted in center of each cake comes out clean.